microsoft/azure-health-data-services-toolkit/samples/ServiceBusChannel/README.md

 This sample will show you how you can access Azure resources with the SDK.
 Custom operations and solutions built with this SDK usually need access to Azure resources - from interacting with your FHIR service to integrations with Azure Storage or Service Bus.

-Here, we'll cover channel scenario which can be used to access Azure service bus and Azure Storage.
+Here, we'll cover the channel scenario which can be used to access Azure Service Bus and Azure Storage.

 ## Concepts

-This sample provides easy configuration of the application with Azure service Bus and Azure storage with this SDK.
-We follow the best practices and allow you to understand how to configure the service bus as channel and its options using Input channel and how we can send and receive messages with Azure Service Bus.
+This sample provides easy configuration of the application with Azure Service Bus and Azure Storage with this SDK.
+We follow the best practices and allow you to understand how to configure the Serice Bus as channel and its options using Input channel, and how we can send and receive messages with Azure Service Bus.

 ## Prerequisites